Sampling String Vacua Using Generative Models: Introduction

 On the other hand, one may still proceed by rejection sampling: select $X$ and $\bf{x}$, and then check if a realistic string vacuum arises.
 If all relevant constraints are satisfied, \Xx ~can be saved for further study; otherwise the sample is rejected and one starts over.
 Since realistic vacua are rare in the string landscape, this method will be highly inefficient, unless we have a clever way of selecting \Xx.
-One approach to find such selection strategies is using machine learning (ML).\footnote{This idea is not new; in the past decade the string theory landscape has successfully been explored with a variety of supervised and unsupervised ML tools \cite{Carifio:2017bov,Arias-Tamargo:2022qgb,Deen:2020dlf,Bies:2020gvf}, including Reinforcement Learning and Genetic Algorithms \cite{Ruehle:2017mzq,Halverson:2019tkf,Larfors:2020ugo,Abel:2021rrj,Abel:2023zwg,Loges:2021hvn,Krippendorf:2022gcl,Carta:2025asr}.
-We refer the reader to the reviews \cite{He:2023csq,Ruehle:2020jrk,Anderson:2023viv,Halverson:2024hax} for a more thorough introduction to the field. }
+One approach to find such selection strategies is using machine learning (ML).\footnote{This idea is not new; in the past decade the string theory landscape has successfully been explored with a variety of supervised and unsupervised ML tools, in setting such as F-theory \cite{Bies:2020gvf}, heterotic line bundle \cite{Deen:2020dlf} and type IIB \cite{Arias-Tamargo:2022qgb} compactifications, as well as related geometrical questions \cite{Carifio:2017bov}.
+Further applications of Reinforcement Learning include studies in the setting of type IIA \cite{Halverson:2019tkf}, type IIB \cite{Krippendorf:2022gcl, Carta:2025asr} and heterotic line bundle \cite{Larfors:2020ugo} compactifications.
+Genetic Algorithms have been successfully utilized to study heterotic line bundle \cite{Abel:2021rrj, Abel:2023zwg} and type IIA \cite{Loges:2021hvn} compactifications, as well as related geometrical questions \cite{Ruehle:2017mzq}.
+We refer the reader to the reviews \cite{He:2023csq,Ruehle:2020jrk,Anderson:2023viv,Halverson:2024hax} for a more thorough introduction to the field.}

 The success of ML models relies on the hypothesis that the string landscape has structure, which can be captured by a non-trivial probability distribution of pairs \Xx ~that define realistic string vacua.
 Keeping $X$ fixed, we denote this distribution by